Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 LUMI is also a very modular machine designed according to the principles explored in a series of European projects, and in particular [DEEP and its successors](https://www.deep-projects.eu/)) that explored the cluster-booster concept.
+E.g., in a complicated multiphysics simulation you could be using regular CPU nodes for the physics that cannot be GPU-accelerated communicating with compute GPU nodes for the physics that can be GPU-accelerated, then add a number of CPU nodes to do the I/O and a specialised render GPU node for in-situ visualisation.

 LUMI is in the first place a huge GPGPU supercomputer.
 The GPU partition of LUMI, called LUMI-G, contains 2560 nodes with a single 64-core AMD EPYC 7A53 CPU and 4 AMD MI250x GPUs.
 Each node has 512 GB of RAM attached to the CPU (the maximum the CPU can handle without compromising bandwidth) and 128 GB of HBM2e memory per GPU.
-Each GPU node has a theoretical peak performance of 200 TFlops in single (FP32) or double (FP64) precision vector arithmetic (and twice that with the packed FP32 format, but that is not well supported so this number is not often quoted).
+Each GPU node has a theoretical peak performance of nearly 200 TFlops in single (FP32) or double (FP64) precision vector arithmetic (and twice that with the packed FP32 format, but that is not well supported so this number is not often quoted).
 The matrix units are capable of about 400 TFlops in FP32 or FP64.
 However, compared to the NVIDIA GPUs,